Downmoto/conny/README.md

  - Bars

 ## Getting Started
-To get started with conny, look into the example dir in the above repository
+To get started with conny, look into the [example](https://github.com/Downmoto/conny/tree/main/example) dir in the repository

 ## Documentation